 The intent and purpose of a Certificate of Origin in Thailand

-A Certificate of Origin is a document used to verify the country of origin of the item being exported, while a Form A Certificate of Origin is used to support certain products to claim for preferential tariff entry into a number of developed countries under the Generalised Systems of Preferences (GSP).
+A Certificate of Origin (Form E) is a document used to verify the country of origin of the item being exported, while a Form A Certificate of Origin is used to support certain products to claim for preferential tariff entry into a number of developed countries under the Generalised Systems of Preferences (GSP).

 Professional offer to assist on the whole seven-step work-flow in the COO application process

 PUGNATORIUS Ltd. advises and assists foreign clients in the application for a Certificate of Original.
 This includes the following steps: